tidyverse/tidyverse.org/content/blog/fonts-in-r/index.md

 </tbody>
 </table>

-From the table it is clear that in R *fontfamily*/*family* is used to describe the typeface, *font*/*fontface*/*face* is used to select a font from the typeface based on a limited number of styles.
+From the table it is clear that in R `fontfamily`/`family` is used to describe the typeface and `font`/`fontface`/`face` is used to select a font from the typeface.
 Size settings is just a plain mess.

-The major limitation in the *fontface* (and friends) setting is that it takes a number, not a string, and you can only select from four options: `1`: plain, `2`: bold, `3`: italic, and `4`: bold-italic.
+The major limitation in `fontface` (and friends) is that it takes a number, not a string, and you can only select from four options: `1`: plain, `2`: bold, `3`: italic, and `4`: bold-italic.
 This means, for example, that there's no way to select Futura Condensed Extra Bold.
 Another limitation is that it's not possible to specify any font variations such as using tabular numbers or stylistic ligatures.

 ### Fonts and text from a graphics device perspective